Articles of Incorporation and Rules

 (Dissolution)

-Article 85 This association shall be dissolved by resolution of the general meeting of representatives or for the following reasons.
+Article 85 This association shall be dissolved for the following reasons, in addition to by a resolution of the general assembly:

 • Impossibility of success of the intended business